TheVoyagerDev/Spotify-Premium-for-PC/README.md

 3. Once the download is complete, run the executable file just like you would with any other software installation.
 Follow any on-screen instructions for setup.

-4. That's it!
-Your software is now installed and ready to use.
+4. That's it!Your software is now installed and ready to use.

 ## ⚠️・Note: Ensure that you download the executable file from the latest release for the best performance and to access the most up-to-date features.